DanieleRusso97/stelace-mangopay/README.md

 const encodeBase64 = str => Buffer.from(str).toString('base64')

 // Please ensure the code is run in a secure environment
-// The API key must include the permission 'integrations:read_write:stripe' const secretApiKey = 'seck_...'
+// The API key must include the permission 'integrations:read_write:mangopay' const secretApiKey = 'seck_...'

 const authorizationHeaders = {